Major update on Sheffield Wednesday's transfer link with Huddersfield Town man

-Major update on Sheffield Wednesday's transfer link with Huddersfield Town man Josh Ruffels
+Sheffield Wednesday transfer news: Major update on link with Huddersfield Town man Josh Ruffels

 Sheffield Wednesday have been linked with a January move for Huddersfield Town left-back Josh Ruffels.